 - Their deposit and how that translates into a purchase price.

-When buying a house you need to consider your deposit, plus stamp duty, and other purchasing costs.
+When buying a house, you need to consider your deposit, stamp duty, and other purchasing costs.

-Another example is if we wanted to have deposit of 20% so we don’t have to pay LMI.
-We still have $30000 in savings.
-So now $30, 000 would be 25% of the purchase price (20% for the deposit plus 5% for purchase expenses).
-So in order to find our maximum purchase price for buying a home we would then divide $30,000 by 25% (0.25).
-This would mean that the maximum purchase price would be $120,000.
+What if we wanted to put in a standard deposit of 20%?
+Assuming we still have $30,000 in savings, that would be 25% of the purchase price (20% for the deposit and 5% for purchase expenses).
+So, to find our maximum purchase price for buying a home, we would then divide $30,000 by 4 (100/25 = 4).
+This shows that the maximum purchase price would be $120,000.

 Once the serviceability has been calculated from your income and expenses, we can then compare it to the maximum purchase price determined by the deposit.